DoersGuild/jQuery.print/README.md

 ####timeout

- - Default: `250`
+ - Default: `750`
  - Acceptable-Values: Time in Milliseconds for `setTimeout`
- - Function: To change the amount of time to wait for the content, etc to load before printing the element from the new window/iframe created
+ - Function: To change the amount of max time to wait for the content, etc to load before printing the element from the new window/iframe created, as a fallback if the [`load` event](https://developer.mozilla.org/en-US/docs/Web/Events/load) for the new window/iframe has not fired yet

 ####title